Gatsby-zsc/Pikachu/README.md

    git switch -c feature/add-new-component
    ```

-   for example, your branch is for a new feature, then `feature/new-feature`
+   for a new feature such as login page, then `feature/add-login-page`

-   for a bug fix, then `fix/fix-a-bug`
+   for a bug fix, then `fix/fix-a-bug`,

+   for update your diary, then `chore/update-diary`

 2. When you're ready to push the branch, you can first `pull` and `rebase` all the updates from the `main` branch: